 | Applicable Piping Codes |

-ASME B31.1, B31.3, B31.5, B31.9 |
+ASME B31.1, B31.3 (2024 editions), B31.5, B31.9 |

-Scope Statement (ASME B16.5-2020): "This Standard covers pressure-temperature ratings, materials, dimensions, tolerances, marking, testing, and the methods of designated flanges for pipe flanges and flanged fittings.
+Scope Statement (ASME B16.5-2025): "This Standard covers pressure-temperature ratings, materials, dimensions, tolerances, marking, testing, and the methods of designated flanges for pipe flanges and flanged fittings.
 It covers flanged fittings made from cast or forged materials and blind flanges and made from cast, forged, or plate materials."

 | Standard |